PsychoLlama/recommendations/README.md

 - [Geometric Weather](https://github.com/geometric-weather-foss/GeometricWeather): The slickest weather app on the open-source market.
 - [Aegis](https://getaegis.app/): Hands-down the best 2FA app of the 12 realms.

+## Servers
+- [OPNsense](https://opnsense.org/): Turns your computer into a cutting-edge router, including treasures like DDNS and ad blocking.
+- [Pi-Hole](https://pi-hole.net/): Use a Raspberry Pi as a network wide ad blocking DNS proxy (without committing to OPNsense).

 ## Websites
 - [Learn X in Y Minutes](https://learnxinyminutes.com/): A set of comment annotated programming language references.
 Very useful for jumping into a new language, or remembering how to use an old one.
 - [Learn Vimscript the Hard Way](https://learnvimscriptthehardway.stevelosh.com/): If you're serious about vim, take some time to learn Vimscript.
 It's worth it.